finos/rune-dsl/documentation/rosetta-modelling-component.md

   provision <"ProvisionText">]
 ```

 In some instances, a data type may have a different naming convention based on the context in which it is being used: for example, a legal definition may refer to the data type with a different name.
-The `docReference` syntax allows such data type to be annotated with a `namingConvention` segment and the corresponding `corpus` and `body` that define it.
+A document reference allows such data type to be annotated with a naming convention segment and the corresponding corpus and body that define it.

 ``` Haskell
 type PayerReceiver: <"Specifies the parties responsible for making and receiving payments defined by this structure.">